 Yi Mandarin’s Indonesian-born co-founder Candy Lee didn’t speak Mandarin when she first came to Singapore.
 As she mastered the language, she saw the opportunities it opened up for her.
-Through her work with Yi Mandarin, she hopes to help others achieve the same transformation.
+Through her work with Yi Mandarin language centre, she hopes to help others achieve the same transformation.

 Our curriculum emphasizes topics that are of relevance and interest and can be immediately applied.
 Our classes take place in small groups or on a one-to-one basis to stimulate maximum interaction, which accelerates learning.

 Our beginner conversational Mandarin course aims to get learners with no Mandarin background speaking as early as possible.
 After the first 24 hours of lessons, they will have learned to exchange greetings, ask for directions, read numbers and hold a simple conversation.

 For advanced learners and corporate clients, we tailor lessons that cover industry specific terminology and business culture.
 This empowers them to take advantage of their newly acquired skills at the first opportunity.

 Since our founding in 2011, we have had the privilege of helping hundreds of foreigners feel more at home in Singapore.
 We have also trained numerous top professionals, both foreign and local, from Fortune 500 companies.